Leadership

 Counseling Staff

 Counselors are selected for their maturity, character, and leadership capabilities, as well as their desire to be role models and mentors to our campers.
 Their enthusiasm creates a fun and engaging atmosphere, while their unique skills help foster growth and mastery in a wide variety of activities.
 Many are former Chippewa campers who pass on the skills and experiences they gained when they were younger.
 Counselors from foreign countries share their unique skills and culture.
-All are college-aged or older, with a variety of backgrounds, from teaching to recreation and everything in between.

 Would you like to join our team?